blackberry/blackberry.github.com/ndk/components.md

 The ported code is available at [github.com/blackberry/Wesnoth](http://github.com/blackberry/Wesnoth).
 *Also see* - [Wesnoth.org](http://wesnoth.org/).

-Both OpenTTD and Wesnoth, as well as DosBox use this small library
+DosBox, OpenTTD and Wesnoth use this small library

 <a name="TouchControlOverlay"/>
 **TouchControlOverlay**